 - Loss of reputation

 - Potential financial liabilities (for example, regulatory and other fees and fines)

-Most providers charge a monthly and/or annual fee for PCI Compliance.
-This can range anywhere from $30-$60 a month up to $2500 per year.
-Scans may run up to thousands of dollars depending on the size of the business.
+Most credit card processors charge a monthly and/or annual fee for PCI compliance.
+This can range anywhere from $30 to $60 a month, up to $2500 per year.
+Scans may cost thousands of dollars depending on the size of the business.

-National Merchants Association is pleased to be able to offer our PCI Compliance program FREE as one of your monthly membership benefits.
+National Merchants Association is pleased to be able to offer our PCI Compliance program at only $6.95 per month.